farhadab/sec-edgar-financials/README.md

 #SEC EDGAR Financial Reports
+Extract financial data from the SEC's EDGAR database.

 ## Intro
 The purpose of this project is to allow users to conveniently extract financial data from the SEC's EDGAR database.
-This library, which at its core is a web-scraper, parses the financial data from the SGML into JSON format.
+This library parses the financial data from the SGML into JSON format.
 This seamless conversion of filing data to application-ready data is what differentiates this library from other EDGAR libraries.

 While it is essentially a web-scraper, the EDGAR filing structure that it is built on, and the formatting of the filings themselves, should remain rather static.

 ## Example Usage

-The below example shows a basic usage of this package
+The below example shows a basic usage of this package.
 ```python
 from edgar.filings.stock import Stock